-Each of our named executive officers was eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2021.
-The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2021, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was 200% of the amount of such individual's target bonus.
+Each of our named executive officers was eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2022.
+The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2022, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was 200% of the amount of such individual's target bonus.
+Bonuses could be earned at less than target in the event that our corporate goals are partially, but not fully, attained.

-For 2021, the target bonus percentages for Mr. Sherman, Mr. Andriole and Dr. Melemed were 55%, 40% and 40% of base salary, respectively.
-Like the process used to review base salary changes, the Compensation Committee reviewed available market data for comparable positions in our 2021 peer group to confirm that bonus target percentages were appropriate.
-Following this review, no adjustments to bonus target percentages were deemed necessary.
+For 2022, the target bonus percentages for Mr. Sherman, Mr. Andriole and Dr. Melemed were 55%, 40% and 40% of base salary, respectively.
+Like the process used to review base salary changes, the Compensation Committee reviewed available market data for comparable positions in our 2022 peer group to confirm that 2021 bonus target percentages were appropriate.
+Following this review, no adjustments to bonus target percentages were deemed necessary for 2022.

-The corporate objectives for 2021 on which our named executive officer performance bonuses were based, along with the relative weight of each objective and actual achievement, are reflected in the table below.
-We approved these goals in the context of the changes in our business strategy initiated in 2019, which included refocusing our financial resources on the continued development of BCV for smallpox and evaluating external opportunities to build our pipeline of product candidates.
-Based on our overall corporate objective achievement described in the table below, the Compensation Committee awarded each of our named executive officers who were serving at the end of 2021, 100% of their target bonuses for 2021, as reflected in the Summary Compensation Table.
+The corporate objectives for 2022 on which our named executive officer performance bonuses were based, along with the relative weight of each objective and actual achievement, are reflected in the table below.
+The goals were formulated by the Compensation Committee in order to clearly tie incentives to the most vital short-term developments within our overall corporate growth strategy.
+Based on our overall corporate objective achievement described in the table below, the Compensation Committee awarded each of our named executive officers, 70% of their target bonuses for 2022, as reflected in the Summary Compensation Table.